AdrianArnaiz/AdrianArnaiz/content/post/resource-compilation/index.md

 subtitle: Compilation of courses, slides, videos, books and code about broad AI topics

 # Summary for listings and search engines
 summary: Compilation of Artificial intelligence courses, slides, videos, books and code about broad AI topics.
-Maths, Linear Algebra and Calculus, going through Statistics, specific and also broad Machine and Deep Learning Courses and finally leading to cutting-edge areas like Graph Neural Networks, Reinforcement Learning or Neuroscience
+Maths, Linear Algebra and Calculus, going through Statistics, specific and also broad Machine and Deep Learning Courses and finally leading to cutting-edge areas like Graph Neural Networks, Reinforcement Learning or Neuroscience.

+math: true
+diagram: true

 # Link this post with a project
 # projects: []